 Regular inspections are essential for catching tyre issues early on, before they become more serious.
 A quick visual inspection from time to time is all that is required.

-- Visual inspection – Look for visible signs of wear such as uneven tread wear, cracks, bulges, or cuts on the sidewall and even looking for slow punctures.
+- Visual inspection – Look for visible signs of wear such as uneven tread wear, cracks, bulges, or cuts on the sidewall, and even look for slow punctures.
 Check the tread depth using a tread depth gauge or with the tread wear indicator on the tyre.

 - Tyre pressure – Check your tyre pressure regularly as per the manufacturer recommended pressures.
 Underinflated or overinflated tyres can lead to uneven tyre wear and reduce fuel efficiency.
 The correct tyre pressure can be found in your vehicle’s owner’s manual or on a sticker on the driver’s side B-pillar.